Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 Features:

 - Use a remote to operate
-- Radio stations specified in a CSV file you put on the SD card
+- Radio stations configurable with website
 - Each station can have a category.
 You can switch +/- a radio station within the category
 - You can switch +/- between categories
 - You can save 1 station which is then selected when you switch on the device
-- You can specify images for the categories and the radio stations
+- You can specify images for the categories and the radio stations (via the optional SD card)

 ![RadioRemote](/readme_info/images/radioandremote.jpg)